 sing a milling song and 'mill' a cloth

 dance a few steps

 try on a great kilt

 'read' some Gaelic books

-We've had the opportunity to speak with over 5000 elementary students in Nova Scotia.
+We've had the opportunity to speak with thousands of elementary students in Nova Scotia.
 Here's what some of their teachers have had to say...

 "What an amazing day today.
 Every teacher was thrilled with the caliber of the girls’ presentation.
 They are natural, confident teachers.
 They ran a flawless program and are very knowledgeable.
 The kids all loved it, too."

 "My students were mesmerized and intrigued during the entire hour-long presentation and that is saying a lot of little 5 and 6 year olds!
 All of the teachers that participated in your presentations today had similar sentiments."

 "(Abby and Ella) are professional, engaging, and well informed about this area of heritage that is often overlooked in our classrooms."

 "...knowledgeable, confident, and engaging.... (the presentation) included hands on/interactive activities such as books, pictures, and songs."